If the leaders of the 17 euro-area countries really want to solve the debt crisis shadowing their currency, they may want to sleep on it.

 How many Z’s people require depends on genetics and environment, says Maas, who coined the term “power nap” and has consulted for companies including IBM Corp.
-(IBM) Most adults should sleep between 7 1/2 and 8 1/2 hours a night, though a few can get by on less and some need more, Maas says.
+(IBM:US) Most adults should sleep between 7 1/2 and 8 1/2 hours a night, though a few can get by on less and some need more, Maas says.
 About 70 percent of adults are sleep-deprived, he says.

 In people awake for 16 hours, Maas says brain activity is similar to that of someone with a blood-alcohol content of 0.05 percent, which is legally drunk in some jurisdictions.
 Staying awake for 24 hours is equivalent to having a blood-alcohol content of 0.10 percent -- exceeding the legal-intoxication limit in all countries involved in the talks.

 “It takes a tremendous toll,” says Maas, who co-wrote the books Power Sleep and Sleep for Success!
 Everything You Must Know About Sleep but Are Too Tired to Ask.